Funeral: Ancient Rome

 In ancient Rome, the eldest surviving male of the household, the pater familias, was summoned to the death-bed, where he attempted to catch and inhale the last breath of the decedent.

 Funerals of the socially prominent usually were undertaken by professional undertakers called libitinarii.
 No direct description has been passed down of Roman funeral rites.
-These rites usually included a public procession to the tomb or pyre where the body was to be cremated.
+These rites usually included a public procession to the tomb or pyre, where the body was to be cremated.
 The surviving relations bore masks bearing the images of the family's deceased ancestors.
-The right to carry the masks in public eventually was restricted to families prominent enough to have held curule magistracies.
+The right to carry the masks in public was eventually restricted to families prominent enough to have held curule magistracies.
 Mimes, dancers, and musicians hired by the undertakers, and professional female mourners, took part in these processions.
 Less well-to-do Romans could join benevolent funerary societies (collegia funeraticia) that undertook these rites on their behalf.

 Nine days after the disposal of the body, by burial or cremation, a feast was given (cena novendialis) and a libation poured over the grave or the ashes.
-Since most Romans were cremated, the ashes typically were collected in an urn and placed in a niche in a collective tomb called a columbarium (literally, "dovecote").
-During this nine-day period, the house was considered to be tainted, funesta, and was hung with Taxus baccata or Mediterranean Cypress branches to warn passersby.
+Since most Romans were cremated, the ashes were typically collected in an urn and placed in a niche in a collective tomb called a columbarium (literally, "dovecote").
+During this nine-day period, the house was considered to be tainted (funesta), and was hung with Taxus baccata or Mediterranean Cypress branches to warn passersby.
 At the end of the period, the house was swept out to symbolically purge it of the taint of death.